-Are you looking to grow your business, but don't have the storage capacity for buffer inventory?
+Are you looking to grow your business, but don't have the storage capacity for safety stock?
 Try dropshipping!

 Dropshipping can cut costs for small businesses that only have storage space for cycle inventory—and allow you to sell and fulfill orders faster than you could otherwise.
 We'll run you through the basics of dropshipping, how to do it, and how to make it work for your business.

 Dropshipping is a business model where you sell items from your supplier to your consumer without stocking it yourself.
 Unlike the standard inventory model, you do not own the stock you sell or ever come in contact with it.
-This method of sales eliminates costs associated with physical counts of inventory, purchasing, storage, and staff salaries.
+This method of sales eliminates costs associated with physical counts of inventory, performing a monthly inventory audit, purchasing, storage, and staff salaries.
 You also don’t need to merchandise inventory.

 How to Dropship

 To run a business with a dropshipping model, you first need to find a dropshipping supplier.
 Many suppliers offer dropshipping, so you'll have to find the one that works best for you.

 Here are two things you should look for when picking a supplier.
 First, the supplier must regularly stock products you wish to sell.
 If your supplier is out of stock, you're the one the customer gets upset with.
 Second, they must be able to fulfill orders within a reasonable time frame.

 Droppshipping works by using a supplier to handle fulfillment of any orders you take through your storefront.
 You can use dropshipping as a supplementary source of product or as your sole source.This can easily be done through apps and software that connect you to various suppliers who participate in dropshipping.

 The dropshipping business model consists of a store that purchases items from a third party who ships them directly to the customers.
 This model allows small businesses to avoid paying for inventory storage and focus solely on increasing sales.